-The Child Support Enforcement (CSE) program was enacted in 1975 as a federalstate program (Title IV-D of the Social Security Act) to help strengthen families by securing financial support for children from their noncustodial parent on a consistent and continuing basis and by helping some families to remain self-sufficient and off public assistance by providing the requisite CSE services.
+The Child Support Enforcement (CSE) program was enacted in 1975 as a federal-state program (Title IV-D of the Social Security Act) to help strengthen families by securing financial support for children from their noncustodial parent on a consistent and continuing basis and by helping some families to remain self-sufficient and off public assistance by providing the requisite CSE services.
 Over the years, CSE has evolved into a multifaceted program.
 While cost-recovery still remains an important function of the program, its other aspects include service delivery and promotion of self-sufficiency and parental responsibility.
-In FY2004, the CSE program collected \$21.9 billion in child support payments and served 15.9 million child support cases.
-However, the program still collects only 18% of child support obligations for which it has responsibility and collects payments for only 51% of its caseload.
+In FY2007, the CSE program collected \$24.9 billion in child support payments and served nearly 15.8 million child support cases.
+However, the program still collects only 19% of child support obligations for which it has responsibility and collects payments for only 55% of its caseload.
 This report will be updated to reflect new data or program developments.